microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodspolicies-overview.md

 * Define the types of FIDO2 security keys that can be used in the Azure AD tenant.
 * Define the users or groups of users who are allowed to use FIDO2 Security Keys or Passwordless Phone Sign-in to sign in to Azure AD.
-* Define the users or groups of users who are to be nudged to set up the Microsoft Authenticator for MFA using push notifications.
+* Define the users or groups of users who should be reminded to set up the Microsoft Authenticator for MFA using push notifications.

 ## What authentication methods policies can be managed in Microsoft Graph?